This document provides an overview of table clustering capabilities in BigQuery.

 Currently, BigQuery allows clustering over a partitioned table.
 Use clustering over a partitioned table when:

-- Your data is already partitioned on a date or timestamp column.
+- Your data is already partitioned on a date, timestamp, or integer column.

 - You commonly use filters or aggregation against particular columns in your queries.